 A sight to behold, the mini bara chiraishi (a Kazu special) was hands down the best thing I had at Sushi Kazu.
 If the ocean was to have a savoury kakigori of its finest offerings, this would be how it looked: Chunks of tuna, a handful of ikura and tobiko and a bed of uni on top.
 While I was happy to end my omakase here, Chef Shibata probably didn’t think so as he then served a well-cured shime saba and a warm, roasted anago (sea eel).

 As I write this, I’m not ashamed to admit I’m salivating at the memories but that’s enough to guarantee a second (third and more) visit to Sushi Kazu soon.
-Chef Shibata knows what he’s talking about when he spoke of simplicity.
+Chef Shibata knows what he was talking about when he spoke of simplicity.
 The beautiful treasures of the sea deserve the spotlight.
 Finely and masterfully cut and prepared, the meat holds just enough fat and texture.
 Considerably pieced together, the additional condiments or companions complement rather than compete.
 What you get is the true taste of the sea.
 Add that with a competitive price point—for example, Tsuki lunch menu is priced at RM178 for a salad, appetiser, miso soup, eight pieces of nigiri sushi, maki sushi and dessert—and you’ll remember Sushi Kazu as fondly as I do.

 Lot 8-A, Jalan Batai, Damansara Heights, 50490 Kuala Lumpur